-- DROP allows members to continue working while their monthly pension benefit is deposited into a DROP account.
-Once a member enters the DROP the decision is irrevocable.
-Members who enter the DROP prior to December 31, 2011 and non-bargaining unit members who enter the DROP prior to ratification of a collective bargaining agreement earn 6.5% per year.
-The members benefit shall be calculated as if the member had actually separated from service.
+DROP allows members to continue working while their monthly pension benefit is deposited into a DROP account.
+Once a member enters the DROP, the decision is irrevocable.
+Members who entered the DROP prior to December 31, 2011, and non-bargaining unit members who entered the DROP prior to the September 11, 2015 ratification of a collective bargaining agreement earn 6.5% per year.
+The member benefit shall be calculated as if the member had separated from service.
 The member remains an active employee of the City and agrees to terminate active service no later than sixty months following the date of entry into the DROP.
-Nothing prohibits a member to terminate service prior to the sixty months.
-If a member chooses to continue employment past the sixty months, beginning on the 61st month the DROP account will no longer be credited with the monthly pension benefits or interest. - Effective upon adoption, each member and bargaining unit members who enter the DROP after December 31, 2011 may elect investment options earning interest rate based on actual net rate of return of such investments on an annual basis to have their DROP account credited and compounded semi-monthly at a variable interest rate, not to exceed three percent (3%) per annum.
+Nothing prohibits a member from terminating service prior to completing sixty months in the DROP.
+If a member chooses to continue employment beyond the sixty months, then beginning on the 61st month the DROP account will no longer be credited with the monthly pension benefits or interest.

+Under Ordinance No. 5434, adopted on March 3, 2014, for members who enter the DROP on or after December 31, 2011 and collective bargaining unit members who enter the DROP after September 11, 2015 may elect to have their DROP account credited and compounded semi-monthly at a variable interest rate, not to exceed three percent (3%) per annum.
 The Board shall review and set the variable interest rate once each year.
-Within 60 days of announcing the variable interest rate, each Member of the DROP may elect to transfer all, some, or none of their existing DROP account balance and future DROP account accruals to the City of Lakeland Defined Contribution Plan, subject to Board approval, via a plan to plan transfer; provided, that all such transfers made to the City of Lakeland Defined Contribution Plan are irrevocable and shall not be transferred back to the member's DROP account at any point thereafter. - A failure to make such an initial election means that the Member's DROP balance will remain in the Fund and earn said variable interest rate.
-Each year thereafter, within 60 days of the Board setting the variable interest rate, each Member in the DROP shall elect whether any amounts remaining in the Fund and whether DROP account accruals will either: be credited at a variable interest rate, compounded semi-monthly on the prior installment's accumulated ending balance until such time as the earlier of either: the 120th payment; or the last payment made prior to final separation from service; or death; or be irrevocably transferred to the City of Lakeland Defined Contribution Plan, as above.
-Any member of the DROP who fails to make such a written annual election within the prescribed time shall continue with the option, as described herein in which the Member was then currently participating.
+Within 60 days of announcing the variable interest rate, each member of the DROP may elect to transfer all, some, or none of their existing DROP account balance and future DROP account accruals to the City of Lakeland Defined Contribution Plan, subject to Board approval, via a plan to plan transfer; provided, that all such transfers made to the City of Lakeland Defined Contribution Plan are irrevocable and shall not be transferred back to the member's DROP account at any point thereafter.

+A failure to make such an initial election means that the Member's DROP balance will remain in the Fund and earn said variable interest rate.
+Each year thereafter, within 60 days of the Board setting the variable interest rate, each member in the DROP shall elect whether any amounts still in the Fund or any DROP account accruals will either be: credited at the variable interest rate, compounded semi-monthly on the prior installment's accumulated ending balance until such time as the earlier of the 120th payment or the last payment made prior to final separation from service or death, or be irrevocably transferred to the City of Lakeland Defined Contribution Plan.
+Any member of the DROP who fails to make such a written annual election within the prescribed time shall continue with the option, as described herein in which the member was currently participating.
-NOTE B - PLAN DESCRIPTION (continued)